-Our issue tracker is hosted at GitHub:
+Weblate issue tracker is hosted at GitHub.

-Feel welcome to report any issues with, or suggest improvement of Weblate there.
-If what you have found is a security issue in Weblate, please consult the "Security issues" section below.
+Feel welcome to report any issues you have, or suggest improvement for Weblate there.
+There are various templates prepared to comfortably guide you through the issue report.

+If what you have found is a security issue in Weblate, please consult the Security issues section below.